 IDP BRIDGES is an Innovative Doctoral Program.
 It currently supports 14 PhD students who work in the most challenging areas of plant sciences.
 The program has two thematic areas: “Maintaining plant production for food through the advanced use of technologies” and “Ensuring sustainable land use and environmental protection”.

-IDP BRIDGES students are enrolled at ETH Zurich, University of Zurich or University of Basel, corresponding to their supervisors' lab affiliations.
+IDP BRIDGES students are enrolled at ETH Zurich, University of Zurich or University of Basel, in accordance to their supervisors' lab affiliation.
 Candidates participate in the PSC PhD Program Science and Policy.

-As part of each PhD research project, students complete internships of 2-6 months in Switzerland, Europe, USA, Africa or Asia.
+As part of each their research project, PhD students complete internships of 2-6 months duration in Switzerland, Europe, USA, Africa or Asia.

 For questions regarding the program, please contact the program officer: